kovarus/aws-cli-create-vpcs/README.md

 ### Installation

-You can either [clone this repository](https://help.github.com/articles/cloning-a-repository/) or download just the script to your workstation.
+You can either [clone this repository](https://help.github.com/articles/cloning-a-repository/) or you can download just this script to your workstation.

 ```sh
 $ curl -sL https://raw.githubusercontent.com/kovarus/aws-cli-create-vpcs/master/aws-cli-create-vpc.sh